Architecture Principles

 The following principles are currently being developed and reviewed.
 While not yet formally approved, they provide valuable guidance in their respective areas:

-- Clinical Principles (Coming Soon) - Guidelines for clinical systems and healthcare technology
+- Clinical Principles - Guidelines for clinical systems and healthcare technology

 Using These Principles